-The University of Oregon Cinema Studies Program is honored to welcome award-winning director and University of Oregon alum, James Ivory ’51, to campus as the keynote speaker of the program’s commencement ceremony Sunday, June 18, 2017 at 12:30 p.m. in Straub Hall 156.
+Cinema Studies is honored to welcome award-winning director and UO alum James Ivory ’51 as the keynote speaker of the program’s commencement ceremony on Sunday, June 18, 2017 at 12:30 p.m. in Straub Hall 156